drocheam/optrace/docs/source/usage/image.rst

    RT.iterative_render(N_rays=10000, pos=[[0, 1, 0], [2, 2, 10]], detector_index=1, N_px_D=[128, 256])
    RT.iterative_render(N_rays=10000, pos=[[0, 1, 0], [2, 2, 10]], detector_index=[0, 1], limit=[None, 2], extent=[None, [-2, 2, -2, 2]])

-``N_px_S`` can also be provided as list, note however, that when provided as list, it needs to have the same length as the number of sources.
+:python:`N_px_S` can also be provided as list, note however, that when provided as list, it needs to have the same length as the number of sources.

 By default, source images are also rendered.
-Providing ``no_sources=True`` skips source rendering and simply returns an empty list.
+Providing :python:`no_sources=True` skips source rendering and simply returns an empty list.

 **Tips for Faster Rendering**

 With large rendering times, even small speed-up amounts add up significantly:

-* As mentioned above, source rendering can be skipped with ``no_sources=True`` when not needed.
+* As mentioned above, source rendering can be skipped with :python:`no_sources=True` when not needed.
 Depending on the complexity of the setup this option can increase performance by 5%.
-* Setting the raytracer option ``RT.no_pol`` skips the calculation of the light polarization, note that depending on the geometry the polarization direction can have an influence of the amount of light transmission at different surfaces.
+* Setting the raytracer option :python:`RT.no_pol` skips the calculation of the light polarization, note that depending on the geometry the polarization direction can have an influence of the amount of light transmission at different surfaces.
 It is advised to experiment beforehand, if the parameter seems to have any effect on the image.
-  Depending on the geometry ``no_pol=True`` can lead to a speed-up of 10-30%.
+  Depending on the geometry :python:`no_pol=True` can lead to a speed-up of 10-30%.
 * Prefer inbuilt surface types to data or function surfaces
 * try to limit the light through the geometry to rays hitting all lenses.
 For instance:
-    * Moving the color filters to the front of the system avoids the calculation of ray refractions that get absorbed in a later stage.
+    - Moving the color filters to the front of the system avoids the calculation of ray refractions that get absorbed in a later stage.
-    * Orienting the ray direction cone of the source towards the setup, therfore maximizing rays hitting all lenses.
+    - Orienting the ray direction cone of the source towards the setup, therfore maximizing rays hitting all lenses.
 See the ``arizona_eye_model.py`` example on how this could be done.

 Getting an Image by Mode